Skip to content

 Dr. Phillip Frost Department of Dermatology and Cutaneous Surgery

-The aim of our division to improve global health disparities and outcomes through education, mentorship, scholarship, and direct patient care.
+The aim of our division is to improve global health disparities and outcomes through education, mentorship, scholarship, and direct patient care.
 Our philosophy is that this is best achieved by working with local institutions to promote sustainable, long-term outcomes for communities.
 Moreover, our location in Miami makes is well-positioned to collaborate with many partners throughout the Caribbean, Central and South America.

 Global Health Collaborators